bhisaac/5eFP/5eFP-SRD.md

 >>
 >> WILD SHAPE FORMS
 >>>
->>> **_Guardian._** You have 5 + LEVEL MAX wounds while in guardian form.
-While in this form, you reduce all damage dealt to you by 1.
-Additionally, you gain Bolster LEVEL when you assume this form and at the beginning of each of your turns.
+>>> **_Brute._** You have 5 + LEVEL MAX wounds and Defense 11 while in brute form.
+Your size increases to large if it is not already, with a reach of 1 square.
+You can attack twice instead of once whenever you take the Attack action on your turn.
+You gain Bolster LEVEL when you assume this form.
 >>>
 >>> **_Stealthy._** You have 4 + LEVEL MAX wounds while in stealthy form.
 While in this form, you roll DEX and WIS checks with advantage and gain a pounce attack (if you don't already have one).
 >>>
 >>>> **_Pounce._** If you move at least 3 squares in a line toward a creature and then hit it with a melee attack on the same turn, it must succeed on a DC 14 + LEVEL STR check or be knocked prone.
 If the creature is prone, the stealthy form can make one melee attack against it as a bonus action.